Vickyliu6/De_Novo_Immunogenicity_Prediction_Model/README.md

 In this section, we outline the process for cleaning the datasets to ensure it is suitable for further analysis and modeling in the context of immunogenicity prediction.
 The cleaning process includes several critical steps that enhance the data quality by removing duplicate entries, filtering out unsuitable sequences, and preparing the dataset for effective utilization in immunogenicity prediction models.

 ### Key Steps:
-*  Remove Duplicates: The first step involves deduplicating the test dataset to guarantee that each peptide sequence is unique.
+*  Remove Duplicates: The first step involves deduplicating the test dataset to guarantee that each protein sequence is unique.
 This helps prevent redundancy in the analysis and ensures that all data points contribute meaningfully to model training and evaluation.

-*  Filter Peptides by Length: Peptides shorter than 15 amino acids are excluded from the dataset, as such sequences are incompatible with many CD4 T cell prediction models.
+*  Filter Proteins by Length: Proteins shorter than 15 amino acids are excluded from the dataset, as such sequences are incompatible with many CD4 T cell prediction models.

 *  Handle Missing Values: To enable accurate data analysis, entries marked as "N/A" in the 'Immunogenic Score' column are converted to true NaN values.
 This step ensures that missing values are properly recognized by analytical tools and do not introduce biases in the model predictions.

-*  Prepare Peptide List: A list of unique, filtered peptide sequences is generated for integration into the immunogenicity prediction models.
-This final list is essential for ensuring that the data fed into the models is clean, well-structured, and ready for predictive analysis.
-In some cases, models require data inputs to go in batches of 100 datapoints.
-The code to split the dataset into batches of 100 is also provided.

 ### Usage Instructions
 *  Input File Preparation: Ensure that your input files are properly formatted and placed in an accessible directory.